LibraryCarpentry/lc-spreadsheets/episodes/00-intro.md

 ### Narrative Guidance

-- Introduce that we're teaching data organization, and that we're using spreadsheets, because most people do data entry in spreadsheets or have data in spreadsheets.
+- Introduce that we're teaching data organisation, and that we're using spreadsheets, because most people do data entry in spreadsheets or have data in spreadsheets.
-- Emphasize that we are teaching good practice in data organization and that this is the foundation of their research practice.
-Without organized and clean data, it will be difficult for them to apply the things we're teaching in the rest of the workshop to their data.
+- Emphasize that we are teaching good practice in data organisation and that this is the foundation of their research practice.
+Without organised and clean data, it will be difficult for them to apply the things we're teaching in the rest of the workshop to their data.
 - Much of their lives as a researcher will be spent on this 'data wrangling' stage, but